patractlabs/substrate-contracts-book/src/en/europa/wasm_backtrace.md

 ),
 ```

-In this backtrace log, some parts that can parse the line number will be appended with the line number corresponding to the function in the error stack at the end of that line, for example:
+In this backtrace log, some parts that can parse the line number will be appended with the line number corresponding to the function in the error stack at the end of that line,The example is as follows.

 ```bash
 "2: 0x10fa - core::result::Result<T,E>::map_err::h576871030fe833d4",
             "                    at /home/clearloop/.cargo/registry/src/github.com-1ecc6299db9ec823/parity-scale-codec-2.0.1/src/codec.rs:1199:31"
 ```

-The part of `codec.rs:1199:31` means that this frame in the error stack corresponds to line `1199` and column `31` of the file `codec.rs`.
+The `codec.rs:1199:31` part means that this frame in the error stack corresponds to `codec.rs`.
+The line number of the file is 1199 and the column number is 31.
 The remaining lines do not have line numbers due to insufficient parsing or because the code is generated by macros.